CSharperMantle/CSharperMantle.github.io/index.md

 * [LA32R Instruction Statistics](/la32r-instr-stats) ([repository](https://github.com/CSharperMantle/la32r-instr-stats)): Count instructions in LoongArch32 Reduced binaries.
 * [Y Chip Area Visualizer](/ysyx-chip-area-visualizer) ([repository](https://github.com/CSharperMantle/ysyx-chip-area-visualizer)): Visualize [Yosys](https://github.com/YosysHQ/yosys) [`stat`](https://yosyshq.readthedocs.io/projects/yosys/en/stable/cmd/stat.html) reports.

 I love static things.
-[No JavaScript is required for browsing my posts.]({% link _posts/2025-06-17-csmantle-top-javascript-usage.md %}) Animations are limited to the minimum.
-This site, same as most of my web apps, are statically generated and served.
-Your browser is not burdened with rendering pages via scripts on the fly (which is often abused by React and other frameworks).
+[No JavaScript is required for browsing my posts.]({% link _posts/2025-06-17-csmantle-top-javascript-usage.md %}) Animations are pure CSS and limited to the minimum.
+This site, same as most of my web apps, is statically generated and served.
+Therefore, your browser is not burdened with much rendering on the fly (which is often abused by React and other frameworks).

 I am a Firefox user and [contributor](https://bugzilla.mozilla.org/user_profile?user_id=774743), so my sites are mostly tested on Firefox ([aurora channel](https://mozilla.github.io/process-releases/draft/development_overview/#:~:text=mozilla-aurora)).
 I've also put efforts in making my site look consistent across modern Firefox and Chromium versions.

-This site is built with [Jekyll](https://jekyllrb.com/) with a heavily-customized [Minima](https://github.com/jekyll/minima) theme.
+This site is built with [Jekyll](https://jekyllrb.com/) with a heavily-customized version of the [Minima](https://github.com/jekyll/minima) theme.
 Its source code can be found at <https://github.com/CSharperMantle/CSharperMantle.github.io>.

+Not much <abbr title="Search Engine Optimization">SEO</abbr> is done on this site.
+Thank you for stopping by and taking a look.

 ## About me